 Working with SMEs

 Subject matter experts, or SMEs, are the most valuable source of information.
 They provide unique content, review and correct the content of the program, and make edits if necessary.
+Their specialist knowledge will help guide you in how to make a training program.

 There are two approaches to dealing with SMEs: informal and formal.